dipendrasingh100/text_summarize-app/README.md

 ## Text Summarization app using streamlit & Transformers.

 🤗 Transformers provides APIs to easily download and train state-of-the-art pretrained models.
 Using pretrained models can reduce your compute costs, carbon footprint, and save you time from training a model from scratch.
-The models can be used across different modalities such as:

 HuggingFace Transformer models provide an easy-to-use implementation of some of the best performing models in natural language processing.
 Transformer models are the current state-of-the-art (SOTA) in several NLP tasks such as text classification, text generation, text summarization, and question answering.